Río Cuarto, Córdoba: Climate

 The climate is temperate, typical of the humid Pampas, with four marked seasons.
 Summers are warm with frequent thunderstorms; however, the heat is often "cut" by periods of southerly winds, so that the average high is a comfortable 29 °C, even though it can reach 38 °C.

 Fall arrives slowly in March, and winter arrives in May with the first frosts.
 During the very dry winters, temperatures vary according to wind patterns: northwesterly, downsloping winds can bring temperatures of 25 °C (but with cool nights) even in midwinter, whereas southerly winds can leave daytime highs around 6 °C. Temperatures descend to -5 °C sometimes, and snow is uncommon, but not extremely so: in 2007, over 15 cm of snow covered the city, and temperatures plummeted to -11 °C, reaching highs of only 0 °C on one occasion.

 Spring brings violent thunderstorms and wide temperature swings, with heat waves followed by frost or cool periods.
 In some years, the normal winter drought extends into the spring, posing a threat to agriculture; however, at 846 mm, Rio Cuarto's climate is generally favourable for crops.

 Thunderstorms are very common during the summer, and can last for hours, and even days.

-Transportation

-Rio Cuarto is served by Las Higueras Airport with one commercial airline flying to it.
-Trains are mostly used throughout the city.